Negiyaki ねぎ焼き (Green Onion Pancake)

 Negiyaki Historical Background : Ever since a long time ago, people around the world, including Greeks and Romans, enjoyed pancakes.
 Back in the 16th century, there was a variety of pancakes called “funo-yaki” that was first enjoyed in Japan.
 It has a fried batter served with a sweet miso.
 Although funo-yaki disappeared in the Japanese diets and were absent for several centuries now, there are still some sweet Japanese pancakes that everyone can savor during lunch, dinner, or for snacks.
 Negiyaki is an example among them.

-It is a type of Okonomiyaki but its characteristics are a bit different.
-Instead of cabbage, it is with green onions.
-It originated in the city of Osaka and is another type of savory pancake from the Kansai region.
-Negiyaki was born around the 40th year of the Showa era, just before the restaurant was established and in 1994, an Okonomiya restaurant called “Yamamoto” from Yodogawa-ku, Osaka registered its trademark name “Negiyaki”.
-This restaurant became the founder of Negiyaki and has been providing the same taste ever since 1965.
-The dish originated after the hostess in the restaurant made it to feed her children after school.
-Some customers found out about this and they’ve requested the restaurant to include it to their menu.
-They called it the “Okonomiyaki with green onions” that time and just become “Negiyaki” by 1994.
-From then on, it became part of the shop and it was improved by many restaurants until it became its current style now.
+Negiyaki, a type of Okonomiyaki, has distinct characteristics.
+Instead of cabbage, it includes green onions.
+Originating in the city of Osaka, it represents another type of savory pancake from the Kansai region.
+Negiyaki came into existence around the 40th year of the Showa era, just before the establishment of a restaurant.
+In 1994, an Okonomiya restaurant called “Yamamoto” from Yodogawa-ku, Osaka registered its trademark name “Negiyaki”.
+This restaurant, the founder of Negiyaki, has maintained the same taste since 1965.
+The dish originated when the hostess in the restaurant prepared it to feed her children after school.
+Some customers discovered this and requested the restaurant to add it to their menu.
+At that time, they referred to it as the “Okonomiyaki with green onions”, but it became “Negiyaki” by 1994.
+From then on, it became a part of the shop and many restaurants improved it until it reached its current style.

 HOW IS NEGIYAKI MADE?